1. Home

 ‘To all new orders only’ option

-If you choose ‘To orders from a certain order number’ your newly created template with prefix and/or suffix will be added to all the order numbers that are after the certain order number that you have select to apply these settings to.
-You will have to enter this specific Order Number under the setting ‘Enter an Order Id from which you want to apply this new settings’.
+If you choose ‘To orders from a certain order number’ your newly created template with prefixes and/or suffixes will be added to all the order numbers that are after the certain order number that you have selected to apply these settings to.
+You will have to enter this specific Order Number under the setting ‘Enter an Order Id from which you want to apply these new settings’.

 Custom Order Numbers Options - Tyche Softwares Documentation